Cocaine Addiction Treatment

 Cocaine withdrawal symptoms

 To be able to leave cocaine misuse in the past, one first needs to go through a rather uncomfortable process of withdrawal.
-Depending on the severity of your addiction, you might have to experience symptoms such as:
+Depending on the severity of your addiction, during your stay at cocaine addiction rehab you might have to experience symptoms such as:

 - Suicidal thoughts